 This awkward encounter led me to sit down and think through their question in more detail.
 I felt it was important for me to consider the fundamental nature of design and consider the parts that shape my approach to digital work.

-I’m sure my thinking on the matter will evolve more over time, but for now, here are the top-level ideas that make up my personal design philosophy.
+After some thought, I’ve come up with five points that, although not comprehensive, should serve as a launching point for more reflection in the future.
+My thinking on the matter will likely evolve more over time, but for now, here are the top-level ideas that make up my personal design philosophy.

 Design solves problems—everything else is art.
 That might seem like a bold statement, but think of it like this:

-Art is personal.
+- Art is personal.
 Art is subjective.
 Art is emotional.
 Art doesn’t care whether you like it or not.
-Design is the opposite.
+Art ≠ Design.

-Design is objective.
-Design is data-driven.
+- Design is objective and data-driven.
 Design loves numbers, metrics, and solutions.
 Design sees problems and iterates towards goals and outcomes.

 But both design and art can (and should) be creative.
 The difference is that art uses creativity to express new ideas and thoughts.
 Creativity for creativity’s sake.
 Design, on the other hand, uses creativity for purpose—to work within constraints and better solve problems.

 You may have heard the famous quote from Charles Eames that says, “The details are not the details.
 They make the design.”
 If you’ve been a part of a team that builds products for digital, you know this to be true.